guardianproject/NetCipher/README.md

 NetCipher: Network Security Library for Android
 ========

+READ THIS!
+NEW REQUIREMENTS:
+To resolve an issue with SSL certificates on hosting sites such as cloudflare (javax.net.ssl.SSLException: hostname in certificate didn't match), the StrongHttpsClient class now uses a custom verifier (SMVerifier) which matches the domain in the certificate against the domain specified in the new file libnetcipher/res/values/domain.xml

 This is an Android Library Project that provides multiple means to improve network security in mobile applications.